buttermilk-crypto/tweetPepper/README.md

 be encoded?

 I think of TweetPepper as a "micro-library."
 It is not trying to be all things to all people.
-But it represents some of the basic ideas in the context of DJB's suite of cryptography.
+But it represents some of the basic ideas I am interested in within the context of DJB's suite of cryptography.

 Here's what some boxing and signing keys look like serialized to JSON (think replacement for java key stores, PKCS#12, and PKCS#8):